Operator docsJungle GridSectionPortal

 Dashboard and jobs

 The dashboard gives users quick stats, recent jobs, and shortcuts into the submit flow.
 Providers see node-focused metrics instead.
 The jobs page provides a filterable table and job detail views with runtime information when available.
+Separate logs and artifacts pages expose account-level runtime output and managed files.

 • Users see recent workloads and can open the full jobs list from /portal/jobs.